luk036/rust_examples/lectures/py2cpp.md

 .small[ .col-4[

-In Python, a variable can be a null object:
+In Python 🐍, a variable can be a null object:

 ```python
 def my_oracle(x):